 Gloria Dei is very blessed to be served by some very talented and spirit filled staff.
 The leadership team is headed by Pastor Tim Robertson, Senior Pastor, and Associate Pastor Rhonda Kral.
 Regardless of whether you are sitting in the pews on the weekend or singing and/or playing in a choir, you will be moved by the leadership and talent of our Director of Music Ministries, Elizabeth Waldon.
-Our Director of Youth and Family Ministries, Aaron Shoppa, keeps the youth active and busy whether participating in Vacation Bible School, Sunday Church School, or serving at a mission trip or a local "Feed My Starving Children" service project.
+Our interim Director of Youth and Family Ministries, Wayne Bormann, keeps the youth active and busy whether participating in Vacation Bible School, Sunday Church School, or serving at a mission trip or a local "Feed My Starving Children" service project.
 If you play a stringed instrument, bells, or your children sing, Sue Scharping blesses us with her talents by working with the children's choirs and our intergenerational string group, The Festive Strings.
-Our Parish Nurse, Jean Runge-Versaci, tends to the congregation through lectures, displays, blood drives and individual confidential consultations.
 Lastly, our church would not function without the support and skill of Joyce Pauly and Mary Rakowski, in the office, as well as the many people who volunteer their time to help complete the many tasks to keep the church going.
 The church is not a building, the church is a people!

 For more information about contacting any of our staff, clink on the following link, Staff